mliang42/170ConstraintSolver/README.md

 bruteforce.py generates a randomized sequence that meets an input constraint. ordered.py generates a sequence with a specific order, see code for details. obfuscator.py obfuscates wizards names and shifts rows around.
+These three files are only if you want to generate your own inputs.
+To run them: python bruteforce.py filename filesize(20, 35, or 50)

 The solvers are named bt_solver.py and min_conflicts.py and are in the outputs folder.
 The first one uses the backtracking algorithm and the second uses the min-conflicts algorithm.